-A staycation boom along with a buy-to-let tax loophole means there’s a unique opportunity to use holiday lettings to pay for your dream home.
+An anticipated staycation boom and a buy-to-let tax loophole means there’s a unique opportunity to use holiday lettings to pay for your dream home.
 Sarah Coles takes a look at how the investment stacks up.

 How much can you make?

 A browse through Cornish cottages on holidaylettings.co.uk reveals that a two-bedroom property by the sea will rent out for an average of between £600 and £1,300 a week but could be higher depending on the time of year.

 Assuming you manage to rent it for 31 weeks a year at an average of £800, that’s an income of nearly £25,000.